 Follow Us on Facebook, Twitter

-Throughout the legislative session we will provide ongoing updates on issues relevant to the Department, and more broadly on issues related to human rights.
-Tips or comments can be set to Scott Beutel, Legislative Liaison at email@example.com.
-You can follow us on Twitter @mnhumanrights for covers more general issues and @MnDHRleg provides more specific legislative updates throughout the session.
+You can follow us on Twitter @mnhumanrights, which covers more general issues, and @MnDHRleg, which, provides more specific legislative updates throughout the session.
 You can also find us on Facebook.

 Click here to subscribe to MDHR's Legislative Update and receive an email each time a new update is posted.